 - "The architectural significance of Pillsbury Hall."
 Star Tribune, January 11, 2016

 - "Upgrades hinge on Leg funds."
 Minnesota Daily, December 10, 2015

 - "U to renovate historical hall."
 Minnesota Daily, September 17, 2015

 - "Pillsbury Hall and the Legacy of Architect Harvey Ellis."
 Cass Gilbert Society presents free talk May 5, 2016, at the Mill City Museum

-Last October, University Regents included the Pillsbury Hall Renovation in the U's 2016 Capital Bonding Request to the Minnesota Legislature.
+In October of 2015, University Regents included the Pillsbury Hall Renovation in the U's 2016 Capital Bonding Request to the Minnesota Legislature.